Pier at NUWC Division Newport’s AUTEC range updated, military quarters built

 |0

-This work, Pier at NUWC Division Newport’s AUTEC range updated, military quarters built, by David Stoehr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pier at NUWC Division Newport’s AUTEC range updated, military quarters built, by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT